1711-Games/LGNC-Swift/README.md

 > it's more convenient to do codegen on macOS.
 It's not prohibited to commit generated code to your repository,
 > as long as you don't edit it.
 Still, integrating LGNC (and LGNBuilder) with your CI process is totally possible.

-After you've generated the code, you are left with following file structure like this (given that you:
+After you've generated the code, you are left with following file structure like this (given that you have two services):

 ```
 Sources/Service/Generated/Core.swift